Our Vision, Aims and Objectives

 - Teach children the importance of keeping yourself safe by choosing not to share personal information (E-safety);

 - Provide regular opportunities for children to take responsibility for their own learning; and

-- Through a planned programme of PSHE teaching, give opportunities for children to develop self confidence and deal with life changing challenges.
+- Through a planned programme of PSHCE teaching, give opportunities for children to develop self confidence and deal with life changing challenges.

 To provide quality, inclusive education (meaning access to all areas of education, for all pupils, regardless of ability, race or gender) with regular communication and consultation with parents, governors, children and staff.

 - Work as a team involving pupils, parents, carers, families and all staff;

 - Strive to provide equal opportunities and to promote gender awareness;

 - Ensure that the education we provide is appropriate and accessible to all irrespective of gender, religion, ethnic group or individual abilities and needs;

 - Have high standards of expectation shared by all members of the school community; and